ssandrews/Smoldyn/Mac/README.txt

 - libsmoldyn_static.a static library to /usr/local/lib (for calling Smoldyn as a library)
 - libsmoldyn_shared.dylib dynamic library to /usr/local/lib (for calling Smoldyn as a library)
 - Minimal BioNetGen files in /usr/local/bin/BioNetGen
+- Python bindings for Smoldyn to standard place using pip utility

 --------------- Uninstalling Smoldyn -------------